-- Shelter, Inc. recognizes and rejoices in the work of our Foster Parents at annual events such as picnics, organized outings and a Holiday party. - Foster Parents understand the rewards and benefits to children, parents and families as they are encouraged to provide the nurturing and protection to the children in their care. - Foster Parents are significant in the process of helping the child attain well-being, which includes meeting developmental milestones, being physically and mentally healthy and supporting the children's permanency goal. - When Foster Parents are able to see biological families become stronger, they are encouraged to actively partner with the child's parents in order to help the family be reunited. - If reunification is no longer an option, then the Foster Parents see rewards in adoption or helping the youth to achieve independence. - Regardless of the outcome, foster parents understand they have a positive impact on the lives of the child in their care, and they can establish the potential to be an on-going source of support for the child.
+Shelter, Inc. recognizes and rejoices in the work of our Foster Parents at annual events such as picnics, organized outings and a Holiday Party or event.
+Shelter Inc. often provides winter clothes, summer clothing, school backpacks, Easter baskets, birthday presents, and Christmas presents.

+- Foster Parents understand the rewards and benefits to children, parents, and families as they are encouraged to provide the nurturing and protection to the children in their care. - Foster Parents are significant in the process of helping the child attain well-being, which includes meeting developmental milestones, being physically and mentally healthy and supporting the children's permanency goal. - When Foster Parents are able to see biological families become stronger, they are encouraged to actively partner with the child's parents in order to help the family be reunited. - If reunification is no longer an option, then the Foster Parents see rewards in adoption or helping the youth to achieve independence. - Regardless of the outcome, foster parents understand they have a positive impact on the lives of the child(ren) in their care, and they can establish the potential to be an ongoing source of support for the child.

-11) The responsibility to know the roles, rights, and responsibilities of foster parents, other professionals in the child welfare system, the child, and the child's own family.
+26(11).
+The responsibility to know the roles, rights, and responsibilities of foster parents, other professionals in the child welfare system, the child, and the child's own family.